cellajs/cella/backend/seed/README.md

 - Memberships: Associates users with their respective organizations.
 - Admin User: Adds an admin user to every even organization.

-3. dataSeed(optional specific for every app)
+3. data seed
-In our case script seeds additional data for organizations, workspaces, projects, tasks, and labels.
+This is an app-specific seed.
+Currently, this script seeds additional data for organizations, workspaces, projects, tasks, and labels.

 Workspaces: Creates 5 workspaces for each organization.
 Memberships: Assigns 10 users to each workspace and adds an admin user to every even workspace.